-They were an Algonquian-speaking people who lived along the Red River valley in northern present-day Minnesota and in Manitoba, Canada.
-They called themselves A’aninin, the White Clay People and were closely associated with the ancestors of the Cheyenne.
+They were an Algonquian-speaking people who lived along the Red River valley in northern present-day Minnesota and Manitoba, Canada.
+They called themselves A’aninin, the White Clay People, and were closely associated with the ancestors of the Cheyenne.

-In the early 18th century, the large tribe split into two, forming the Gros Ventre and the Arapaho.
+In the early 18th century, the large tribe split, forming the Gros Ventre and the Arapaho.
 These, with the Cheyenne, migrated into Montana under pressure from the Ojibwe.
-After they migrated, the Arapaho moved southwards to the Wyoming and Colorado area., while the Cheyenne who migrated south into South Dakota and Colorado.
+After they migrated, the Arapaho moved southwards to the Wyoming and Colorado area, while the Cheyenne migrated south into South Dakota and Colorado.

 They spoke the now nearly extinct Gros Ventre language (Atsina).
 The tribe acquired horses in the mid-18th century and then began to migrate farther south to the Great Plains of Wyoming and Colorado to hunt buffalo.

-All young girls were given in marriage before puberty to older men, but marriage was usually delayed until the girls were about 20 years old.
-Polygyny was common, as was divorce, which was usually initiated by the husband.
+All young girls were given in marriage before puberty to older men, but the marriage was usually delayed until the girls were about 20 years old.
+Polygamy was common, as was divorce, which the husband usually initiated.
 Most women married three or four times during their lifetime.
-Children belonged to the band of his or her father.
+Children belonged to the band of their father.

-At adolescence, boys entered one of the age-graded societies and also became a member of either the Star Society or the Wolf Society, each of which had peacekeeping and social functions.
-At death, the individual had a scaffold burial, in a tree or in a cave, with some personal possessions.
+At adolescence, boys entered one of the age-graded societies.
+Also, they became members of either the Star Society or the Wolf Society, each with peacekeeping and social functions.
+At death, the individual had a scaffold burial in a tree or cave with some personal possessions.
 The Flat Pipe and Feathered Pipe Rites were important Ceremonies, with personal supernatural powers and visions also significant.

 The earliest known contact of Gros Ventre with white men was in about 1754, between the north and south forks of the Saskatchewan River.
-At that time, they were exposed to smallpox, which severely reduced their numbers.
-Around 1793, in response to attacks by well-armed Cree and Assiniboine, large groups of Gros Ventre burned two Hudson’s Bay Company trading posts that were providing guns to the Cree and Assiniboine tribes in what is now Saskatchewan (Canada).
+At that time, they were exposed to smallpox, severely reducing their numbers.
+Around 1793, in response to attacks by well-armed Cree and Assiniboine, large groups of Gros Ventre burned two Hudson’s Bay Company trading posts providing guns to the Cree and Assiniboine tribes in what is now Saskatchewan (Canada).

 Lewis and Clark reported the Gros Ventre were living in two groups when they came through.
-They called the northern group, who were living on the Upper Saskatchewan River in Canada, the Fall Indians, and said they numbered about 2,500 people living in 260 tipis who traded with the North West Company.
-They called the southern group, the Staetan tribe, and described them as roaming between the Missouri and Bow River, a population of about 400 people living in 40 tipis, and having close contact with bands of Northern Arapaho.
+They called the northern group, who were living on the Upper Saskatchewan River in Canada, the Fall Indians.
+They said they numbered about 2,500 people living in 260 tipis who traded with the North West Company.
+They called the southern group the Staetan tribe and described them as roaming between the Missouri and Bow Rivers, a population of about 400 people living in 40 tipis, and having close contact with bands of Northern Arapaho.